I won't ‘fix’ your child. I'll give you the tools and strategies to help them.

 “I've worked on both sides of the classroom door.”

 Before I was a child psychologist I was a primary school teacher, in classrooms in Australia and Singapore.
 I loved that work.
-But I kept noticing the children who were struggling in ways that went beyond what a teacher could reach — anxious, disconnected, or whose mind worked differently from what the classroom was built for.
+However, I kept noticing the children who were struggling in ways that went beyond what a teacher could reach — anxious, disconnected, or whose mind worked differently from what the classroom was built for.

-I'm a certified play therapist, a Gottman-trained parenting coach, and a member of the Australian Psychological Society.
+Along with being an Educational and Developmental Psychologist, I'm a certified play therapist, a Gottman-trained parenting coach, and a member of the Australian Psychological Society.

 But most importantly I'm a parent and a grandparent — so I understand, from the inside, the weight parents carry when they want to help their children.